ionathanch/scraps/README.md

   Type checking with this implementation does terminate, but with the flag set and the actual record does not.
 * Hurkens: Yet another "implementation" of Hurkens' paradox, using universe polymorphism to try to get it to type check as far as possible.
-* Berardi.agda: An adaptation of the inconsistency arising from impredicativity, AoC, and EM from [Proof-irrelevance out of excluded-middle and choice in the calculus of constructions](https://doi.org/10.1017/S0956796800001829).
+* Berardi: An adaptation of the inconsistency arising from excluded middle, impredicativity, and large elimination of (small) impredicatives from [Proof-irrelevance out of excluded-middle and choice in the calculus of constructions](https://doi.org/10.1017/S0956796800001829).
+  Crucially, EM and impredicativity alone imply proof irrelevance, while proof irrelevance is directly inconsistent with large elimination.
 * StrictPositivity: An adaptation of [this proof](http://vilhelms.github.io/posts/why-must-inductive-types-be-strictly-positive/) that non-strictly positive inductive types with an impredicative universe is inconsistent.
 * NestedPositivity.lean: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.